evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 # Imports

-After [installing Evidently](../installation/install-evidently.md) import the relevant components (depending on whether you want to get Reports or run Tests) and selected `descriptors`.
+After [installing Evidently](../installation/install-evidently.md), import the selected descriptors and the relevant components based on whether you want to generate Reports or run Tests.

 ```python
 from evidently import ColumnMapping